-6 Data Analysis
+Data Analysis

-6.1 Building a Spatial Index
+Building a Spatial Index

 We will build a spatial index for our new BaseData object.
 A spatial index enables analyses using this BaseData to run faster (though beware that some user-defined spatial conditions will not work with a spatial index).
 Note that an index can be deleted/rebuilt at any time, and these changes affect only subsequent analyses, not those that preceded any change.
+If you are testing different index sizes using the same BaseData, delete previous analysis outputs to avoid reusing cached neighbour sets.

 Select Build Spatial Index from the Analyses menu option: